 25. The stapler, made for Louis XV - 1866

-The very first stapler was made in the 19th Century for King Louis XV.
-Each and every staple was inscribed with the royal court's insignia.
+The first stapler was made in the 19th Century for King Louis XV.
+Every staple was inscribed with the royal court's insignia.

 26. The first true blueprints - 1861

 Building on the seminal work of John Herschel and his cyanotype process in 1839, it was the French who took this to its inevitable conclusion.

 In 1861, Alphonse Louis Poitevin, a French chemist, successfully invented 'true' blueprints.
 Using Ferro-gallate in gum, he realized exposing this to light turned it into an insoluble blue color that could be used to copy images from a translucent document.

 The diazo whiteprint process and xerographic photocopiers largely replaced blueprints.

 27. The first rechargeable battery based on lead-acid - 1859